Over the years, I've separated from many friends—a few I left and a few who left me—some clean breaks, some painful.

 For answers to those deeper questions, I consulted two experts: Stephanie D. McKenzie, relationship coach, and Jessica Speer, the author of BFF or NRF (Not Really Friends)?
 A Girls Guide to Happy Friendships (July 2021).
 So if you want deeper answers, read on.

 You may have great reasons for being scared.
 Maybe...

 - You are bad with words.
 Maybe you just need a script.
 In this case—when you can't trust yourself to say the right words—you might consider writing a breakup note instead.

 - You're blocked by feelings of guilt and nostalgia.
 If the memories of good times are too vivid, maybe you're just not ready to say goodbye yet.

-- intuition.
+- intuition or past experience.
 Maybe there's something you really should be scared about, in which case it might be okay to text a breakup or even ghost them completely.

 What if I just can't do it to their face?